HelTecAutomation/HeltecDocs/en/source/esp32/view_limited_technical_data.md

 &nbsp;

+## Get Schematic Diagram

+Some schematic diagrams are restrictive technical data,it will become downloadable after purchase.Please refer to the following steps.

+- Copy the Chip ID and open this link  [http://www.heltec.cn/search/](http://www.heltec.cn/search/).

-3.Input the Chip ID,click `Confirm` .
+- Input the Chip ID,click `Confirm` .

 ![](img/view_limited_technical_data/03.png)

 &nbsp;

-4.You can see some informations about this board,click`Relevant Resource` ，you can see the Pinout diagram,open the `limited` folder,you can see the Schematic diagram.
+- You can see some informations about this board,click`Relevant Resource` ，you can see the Pinout diagram,open the `limited` folder,you can see the Schematic diagram.

 ![](img/view_limited_technical_data/04.png)